Robert M. Simmons

 beyond the fortune teller’s lair,

-with shafts of sunlight shining through,
+with shafts of sunlight surging through

-while Cupid wisely waits aloof
+and Cupid wisely waits aloof

 upon the pawn shop’s shingled roof,

-near a chariot poised for flight,
+near a chariot poised for flight

-drawn by six swans with feathers white,
+conveyed by swans with feathers white.

-From his quaint vinyl clad abode
+At his quaint vinyl-clad abode

-we spot a lad in exit mode,
+we spot a lad in exit mode.

 While golden locks his head adorn,